GI Bill® Enrollment Frequently Asked Questions…

 A – Generally, you must serve a minimum of 3 years Active Duty to be eligible for 100% of benefits, but each veteran is encouraged to contact their VA representative as each career may be different in the types of service (Reserve Component on Active Duty tours, for instance).

 Q – What benefits are approved to use for training with Dive Oahu?

-A – If approved, you will use the Montgomery GI Bill®, Post 9/11 GI Bill®, or the Vocational Rehabilitation and Employment benefits.
-Your VA representative will instruct you on additional benefits which may apply.
+A – If approved, our school accepts the Post 9/11 GI Bill®, the Vocational Rehabilitation, and Employment benefits.
 Although we can’t accept tuition assistance at this time, you should consult with your VA representative about which GI Bill® benefits you’re qualified to use for training.
-To determine the amount of your benefit used for training, a general calculation every $1750 in tuition and equipment is approximately equivalent to 1 month of GI Bill® Benefits used.
-For example, our PADI Divemaster Program includes Open Water Scuba Diver certification through Divemaster certification and uses approximately 4.5 months of your benefits.
+The calculation to find the consumption rate of benefits is .1973 is equivalent to 1 month of benefits.
+To determine the amount of your benefit used for training, a general calculation every $1,973 in tuition and equipment is approximately equivalent to 1 month of GI Bill® Benefits used.
+For example, our PADI Divemaster Program includes Open Water Scuba Diver certification through Divemaster certification and uses approximately 4.77 months of your benefits.
 We do prorate the programs if you already have some of the PADI certifications.
 This is an approximate calculation only, so please contact your VA rep after consulting with Dive Oahu’s VA Program Manager.

 Q – OK, I’m interested in using my GI Bill® benefits to enroll in training…how long does the program last?